Ben Steel: Early career

-Home and away
+Home and Away

 Steel returned to appearing in front of the camera and into the spotlight.
 On 30 October 2000, Steel made his first appearance as Jude Lawson in the high-rating nightly Australian soap Home and Away.
 He played the popular character for three seasons and appeared in more than 160 episodes.

 Short films

 In addition to his acting commitments on Home and Away, Steel continued to develop several feature film projects while refining his directing skills on short films.
-He has since completed more than twenty short films including Airhead starring Andrew Hill and Mum's the Word starring Chris Egan, both winners of best comedy at "The Shootout 24hour Filmmaking Festival".
+He has since completed more than twenty short films including Airhead starring Andrew Hill and Mum's the Word starring Christopher Egan, both winners of best comedy at "The Shootout 24hour Filmmaking Festival".

 In 2002 he took his filmmaking to new extremes, when he rose to the challenge to make Diagnosis Narcolepsy, a 16mm, 7-minute film, starring Scott Major, Erik Thomson, Salvatore Coco, Lara Cox, Jeremy Kewley and Deni Hines, and the film was completed in just 24 hours.

-UK career
+UK / USA

-After finishing Home and Away Steel went to the UK to play Prince Valentine in the pantomime Snow White.
+After finishing Home and Away, Steel went to the UK to play Prince Valentine in the pantomime "Snow White".
 Steel subsequently starred in his first independent feature film The Bitten Tongue, where he had fun playing a cross-dressing, money laundering gangster.
 His next project was another bad guy abducting David Beckham's hairdresser in Unfashionable Tramps followed by a successful season at the Edinburgh Festival Fringe starring in This is Soap and presenting two music festivals for Five.

-Then Steel went to the US and spent a few months studying acting at Playhouse West under the eye of founders Jeff Goldblum and Robert Carnegie.
+Steel then went to the US and spent a few months studying acting at Playhouse West under the eye of founders Jeff Goldblum and Robert Carnegie.